qbiomaster/Imaging-Biological-Systems/README.md

 ### Section #3-[Advanced practicals](Practicals_Advanced_microscopy/Practicals_Advanced_microscopy.pdf)

-Students will choose a technique among AFM/Airyscan/FCS/FRET to run experiments.
+Students will choose a technique among AFM and super-resolution microscopy to run experiments.
 Students will be in charge of designing the experiment, prepare the samples, run the acquisition and perform analysis.
-Ressources for the respective practicals may be found [HERE](Practicals_Advanced_microscopy/).

 | Date | Schedule | Subject | Location | Instructors|
 | ------------ |----| ------ | ------- | ----------- |